 Using an integrated and collaborative approach, heart failure is diagnosed, staged, and treated with a wide array of comprehensive therapies and treatments ranging from carefully chosen medications, to ventricular assist devices and complex heart surgery including heart transplantation.

 Clinical Trials for Heart Failure

 The Center for Heart Failure is also currently conducting clinical research trials to test the latest devices and drugs related to heart failure and to identify genetic risk factors that may be responsible for heart failure and sudden cardiac death.
 These ongoing clinical research trials help to ensure that our patients continue to receive the most innovative care for heart failure in the country.

-For more information regarding heart failure, please contact the Bluhm Cardiovascular Institute at 1-866-662-8467 or request a first time appointment online.
+For more information regarding women and heart failure or to obtain a consultation, please contact the Bluhm Cardiovascular Institute at 1-866-662-8467 or request a first time appointment online.